â€˜Child deaths in Fata not linked to polio vaccinationâ€™

 -

-â€˜Child deaths in Fata not linked to polio vaccinationâ€™December 29, 2016Print : Islamabad
+â€˜Child deaths in Fata not linked to polio vaccinationâ€™December 29, 2016Print : National

 “According to investigations available till date, including findings of forensic analysis, there was no reason to link deaths of children reported in Fata to polio vaccination.
 No evidence of any link to vaccination has been found after analysis of blood samples of children who were admitted to Hayatabad Medical Complex,” Ayesha said in a statement sharing details of the findings.
 The report was issued by the Department of Forensic Medicine and Toxicology, Khyber-Pukhtunkhwa Medical College, Peshawar, on December 27.